genze121/Master-Windows-Tricks/README.md

     (Use it to add emojis quickly in chats, emails, notes during interview - subtly shows confidence).

+## 🎯 Quick Strategy for Interviews

+        1) Use Windows + D  to clear the clutter if you are sharing the screen.

+        2) Use Alt + Tab confidently switch between apps while presenting.

+        3) Use Windows + E to open files quickly without touching the mouse.

+        4) Win + V to instantly paste previous copied items (faster than re - copying).

 ## 🧑‍💻 Credits:- [Tirtha Sharma](https://github.com/genze121 "Tirtha Sharma")